Can we slow, stop or reverse your myopia?

 Who Is Eligible To Participate?

-- Have no previous use or current plans to start a myopia control program in the next 6 months.
+- No previous use or current plans to start a myopia control program in the next 6 months.

-- Additional eligibility requirements will be reviewed with a study team member.
+- Additional eligibility criteria or questions can be reviewed with a study team member.

 What Are the Costs to Participate?